inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/scopes.md

 2. Check if the superclass matcher matches any superclass of class `X` (if defined)
 3. Check if the type matcher matches the type of class `X` (if defined)
 4. For each method: check if the method is matching *any* of the defined method matchers (if defined)
-5. For each excluded scope: exlude the corresponding methods from the method matcher (if defined)
+5. For each excluded scope: exclude the corresponding methods from the method matcher (if defined)

 > Keep in mind that all of the type matchers have to match whereas only one of the method matchers have to match!